i-lazarev/ds-express-lowdb/README.md

 ### Part 1 - DB setup

 Write a CLI application
-* Create a new folder and a index.js
+* Create a file index.js
 * npm install lowdb
 * Setup lowdb in your code
     * Synchronize it with a file "db.json"